Falven/az-jina-mcp/README.md

 Claude Code recently started preferring `parallel_*` tools (like `parallel_search_web`, `parallel_read_url`) for concurrent operations.
 However, models like Qwen3-Next prefer calling singleton tools with multiple queries in an array.
 Both approaches work: the singleton versions (`search_web`, `search_arxiv`, `search_ssrn`, `read_url`) accept either a single string or an array of strings for the query/url parameter.
 When given an array, these tools automatically execute all queries in parallel internally, producing the same concurrent behavior as explicitly calling `parallel_*` tools.
 Use whichever style your model prefers.

+### Why is the endpoint called /sse but using Streamable HTTP?

+The `/sse` endpoint URL is kept for backward compatibility with existing users.
+The recommended endpoint is now `/v1`.
+Both use the same **Streamable HTTP** transport (the new MCP standard from spec 2025-03-26), not the deprecated SSE transport.

+This works seamlessly because:
+- **Claude Desktop, Cursor, Windsurf** use `mcp-remote` which defaults to `http-first` strategy (tries Streamable HTTP first)
+- **Claude Code** has native support for both transports
+- **LM Studio** supports direct connection to Streamable HTTP endpoints

+The response streaming still uses SSE format (`Content-Type: text/event-stream`), but the protocol layer (session management, initialization) follows Streamable HTTP spec.
+All major MCP clients are compatible.

 ### Alternative: Client-side tool filtering with mcp-remote

 If you're using [`mcp-remote`](https://www.npmjs.com/package/mcp-remote) as a local proxy, you can also filter tools client-side using its `--ignore-tool` flag: